 Fed's Daly says low vaccination rates a risk to global economy - FT

-July 9 (Reuters) - Low vaccination rates in some regions of the world pose a threat to the United States and global growth, Federal Reserve's Mary Daly told the Financial Times, adding that the central bank was fully committed to eliminating shortfalls in employment.
+(Reuters) -Low vaccination rates in some regions of the world pose a threat to the United States and global growth, Federal Reserve's Mary Daly told the Financial Times on.ft.com/3e22TgK, adding that the central bank was fully committed to eliminating shortfalls in employment.

 Daly, president of the Federal Reserve Bank of San Francisco, said it was important for the rest of the world to reach higher rates of vaccination, and the inability to achieve that would be a “headwind” on U.S. economic growth.